 “Here they come!”
-Racing toward us a huge pod of dolphins is eager to ride the bow waves, their dorsal fins slicing through the Sea of Cortez like hot knives through butter.
+Racing toward us a huge pod of dolphins eager to ride the bow waves of our boat, their dorsal fins slicing through the Sea of Cortez like hot knives through butter.

 Propelled by the swell, they weave in and around each other with the deftness of a con man’s shell game.
 One cheeky dolphin performs a logroll then disappears beneath the waves.
 “Weeeeee!”
 I squeal to myself as he spins, imagining what he might be thinking.

-I’m on the Safari Endeavor, a small ship of 88 passengers, cruising the Sea of Cortez, the sliver of ocean between the Baja California peninsula and Mexico’s mainland often called the Bay of California.
+I’m on the Safari Endeavor, a small ship of 88 passengers, on a Sea of Cortez Cruise, the sliver of ocean between the Baja California peninsula and Mexico’s mainland often called the Bay of California.

 Renowned for its beauty, the Sea of Cortez is a stunning juxtaposition of blue-green water and arid volcanic landscapes.
 Cactus and coral, Sedona and sea.

 Our dolphin friends are one of 32 marine mammal species in this fertile region along with 170 bird species and 3000 invertebrates.
 Jacques Cousteau, inspired by its remarkable biodiversity, dubbed it “The world’s aquarium.”

 So far my UnCruise Adventure has been a mix of daily nature and marine life excursions, remote locations rather than bustling ports, and flexibility over a set schedule.
 According to J.P. the Expedition Team Leader, our itinerary is “subject to weather, whim, and whales.”